 |Death: ||Mar.
 2, 1943, At Sea|

 Note: BODY LOST AT SEA.
-Seaman Brown was on Meriwether Lewis when the ship was torpedeod and sunk by U-634
+Seaman Ables was on the SS Meriwether Lewis when the ship was torpedoed and sunk by U-634

 Cambridge American Cemetery and Memorial